-This feature will be removed in a future version of Microsoft SQL Server.
+This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 Use DROP LOGIN instead.

 sp_revokelogin [ @loginame= ] 'login'

 Is the name of the Windows user or group. login is sysname, with no default. login can be any existing Windows user name or group in the form Computer name\User or Domain\User.